-Rapid Re-Housing is a short-term housing (3-6 months) program for youth aged 16-24 who are experiencing episodic or transitional homelessness, for example living in a shelter or couch surfing at friends.
+Rapid Re-Housing is a short-term housing program (6-9 months) for youth aged 16-24 who are experiencing episodic or transitional homelessness.

 In addition to short term housing, we help youth strengthen their connections with family, friends and community and provide them with case management support.

 Hope Homes is funded by the Calgary Homeless Foundation.

 For more information about the Hope Homes Program and Rapid Rehousing, please email:

 To determine eligibility, a youth must complete an assessment through the Safe Communities Opportunity and Resource Centre (SORCe).

 SORCe is located on the north side of the City Hall C-Train platform at 316 7 Ave S.E. and is open Monday to Friday from 9:00 am to 4:15 pm.